Brihmt/designPatternCommand/README.md

 # designPatternCommand
-Project for learning how to use the COMMAND design pattern
+Project on learning how to use the COMMAND design pattern